 Tribune Co.'s credit rating was lowered one level to B- by Standard & Poor's, which said advertising sales at the company's newspapers may decline 10 percent this year.

-An expected drop in ad sales and earnings increases the risk that the Chicago-based publisher (TRB) may violate covenants in its bank agreements in the first half of next year, S&P said today in a statement.
+An expected drop in ad sales and earnings increases the risk that the Chicago-based publisher (TRB:US) may violate covenants in its bank agreements in the first half of next year, S&P said today in a statement.
 The new rating is six levels below investment grade.

 Tribune went private in December, in an $8.2 billion transaction led by billionaire Sam Zell, who became chairman.
 Ad sales at Tribune newspapers have fallen as much as 18 percent this year, Zell said during a visit to the Baltimore Sun last week.
 The executive said he had expected a drop of 2 percent to 3 percent.